A website by Mike Peer at www.mikepeer.com

 It should be noted that this is very much a work in progress and many entries await the addition of information.
 Once all sites are studied and photographed, fieldwork will be concentrated on visiting deduced points on the alignments in the hope of discovering other unrecorded sites.
 This would go a long way to proving the theory.

 The area chosen for detailed examination was approximately 25 miles east to west and 20 miles north to south, centred upon Guildford in Surrey.

-Within this area a list of all prehistoric sites; pre-reformation religious sites; other ancient sites; and sites of possibly historic interest was compiled.
-Eighty sites in all were added to a computer database, using AutoCAD, as Ordnance Survey (OS) coordinates.
+Within this area a list of all prehistoric sites, pre-reformation religious sites; other ancient sites; and sites of possible historical interest was compiled.
+A total of eighty sites was added to a computer database, using AutoCAD, as Ordnance Survey (OS) coordinates.
 The data was taken from the largest scale OS maps available online using Promap to give a working tolerance of one metre.

 There are many other ‘coincidences’ described in the text of the alignments.

 The Possible Importance of Latitude